Trevor Brooking: Football administration

 Brooking was chair of the Eastern Region Council for Sport and Recreation from 1987 until 1997, and between 1999 and 2002 he was chairman of Sport England.
 In January 2004, he joined the Football Association as Director of Football Development, a role which gave him control of coaching and development in English football, as well as a role in appointing future England managers.

 He was a key part of the selection process for the successor of Sven-Göran Eriksson, revealed in May 2006 to be Steve McClaren.
 In 2004, he was knighted for his services to sport.

 Personal life

+Brooking says he has an "aversion to alcohol," having "discovered in early life that it wasn't for me."

 In June 1970, he married Hilkka, a Finnish au pair.
-The couple have two children: Collette and Warren.
+The couple had two children: Collette and Warren.
+Hilkka, Lady Brooking died in June 2025.

 In 1970, along with schoolfriend Colin McGowan, Brooking started a book binding company, Colbrook Plastics Limited in Stratford, East London.
 He was awarded an honorary doctorate from the University of Essex in 2001.
 In October 2014, his autobiography, Trevor Brooking, My Life in Football, was published.